vdespa/gitlab-ci-course-notes/docs/source/1-introduction.rst

 - create a free account at gitlab.com
 - create a new project.
 This will we a normal Git repository with nothing inside
 - new file .gitlab-ci.yaml
-- as in the car assembly, in a software pipeline we also have a series of steps or jobs what we need to perform
+- as in the car assembly, in a software pipeline, we also have a series of steps or jobs what we need to perform
 - always use spaces for indentation, not tabs.
-- after commiting, Gitlab will create the pipeline for us
+- after committing, Gitlab will create the pipeline for us
 - every time we make a change in the repository, the pipeline will start
 - GitLab will execute your scripts with the tool called GitLab Runner, which runs similarly to your terminal
 - Gitlab does not save anything unless told so
 - we will use artifacts to save the car.txt file
 - inspect final artifact
 - where is the build folder in the repository?
-- nothing is automatically commmited to the repository
+- nothing is automatically committed to the repository

 YOUR NOTES
 .............................................................